PetroIvaniuk/llms-tools/README.md

 - [StudioGPT](https://www.latentlabs.art/) - a tool for reimagining an existing image

 ## Computer Vision
+- [CoTracker](https://co-tracker.github.io/) - an architecture that jointly tracks multiple points throughout an entire video, by MetaAI
+- [TAPIR](https://deepmind-tapir.github.io/) - a model for Tracking Any Point (TAP) that effectively tracks a query point in a video sequence, by Google DeepMind
 - [I-JEPA](https://ai.facebook.com/blog/yann-lecun-ai-model-i-jepa), [Code](https://github.com/facebookresearch/ijepa) - Image Joint Embedding Predictive Architecture is a method for self-supervised learning.
 At a high level, I-JEPA predicts the representations of part of an image from the representations of other parts of the same image
 - [Visual Prompting](https://landing.ai/What-is-visual-prompting/) - an innovative approach that takes text prompting, used in applications such as ChatGPT, to computer vision
 - [Tracking Everything Everywhere All at Once](https://omnimotion.github.io/) - a new test-time optimization method for estimating dense and long-range motion from a video sequence
 - [Track-Anything](https://github.com/gaomingqi/Track-Anything) - a flexible and interactive tool for video object tracking and segmentation.
 It is developed upon Segment Anything, can specify anything to track and segment via user clicks only
-- [Segment Anything Model (SAM)](https://segment-anything.com/) - a new AI model from Meta AI that can "cut out" any object, in any image, with a single click.
+- [Segment Anything Model (SAM)](https://segment-anything.com/) - a new AI model from MetaAI that can "cut out" any object, in any image, with a single click.
 SAM is a promptable segmentation system with zero-shot generalization to unfamiliar objects and images, without the need for additional training.
 [Blog: Introducing Segment Anything](https://ai.facebook.com/blog/segment-anything-foundation-model-image-segmentation/), [Code](https://github.com/facebookresearch/segment-anything)
 - [DINOv2](https://ai.facebook.com/blog/dino-v2-computer-vision-self-supervised-learning/) - a new method for training high-performance CV models, state-of-the-art CV models with self-supervised learning
 - [Behind the Scenes: Density Fields for Single View Reconstruction](https://fwmb.github.io/bts/) - a neural network that predicts an implicit density field from a single image

 ## Video & Animation
+- Video-LLaMA, [Code](https://github.com/DAMO-NLP-SG/Video-LLaMA), [Demo: HF](https://huggingface.co/spaces/DAMO-NLP-SG/Video-LLaMA) - a multi-model LLM that achieves video-grounded conversations between humans and computers by connecting language decoder with off-the-shelf unimodal pre-trained models
+- [AnimateDiff](https://animatediff.github.io/) - Animate Your Personalized Text-to-Image Diffusion Models without Specific Tuning
+- [Animate-A-Story](https://videocrafter.github.io/Animate-A-Story/) - a video storytelling approach which can synthesize high-quality, structure-controlled, and character-controlled videos
 - [Zeroscope](https://huggingface.co/spaces/fffiloni/zeroscope) - a watermark-free Modelscope-based video model optimized for producing high-quality 16:9 compositions and a smooth video output
 - [Klap](https://klap.app/) - a tool that analyzes the video and finds short clips
 - [Lalamu](https://lalamu.studio/demo) - low-quality video lip sync with preselected videos/video templates (take clips from videos, give the video new audio, and then the lips will sync up to that new audio within the video)